 Whatever the case, you’ll be happy to hear you can feed your dog a few.
 The cyanide factor is not a deal breaker!

 Your Dog Can Eat Modest Amounts of Prepared Fresh Cherries

-Remove stems, pits and any leaves prior to feeding.
+Just be sure to remove any stems, pits and leaves prior to feeding.

 Possible Health Benefits

 They contain plenty of vitamin A, vitamin C, fiber, powerful antioxidants and phytochemicals including melatonin.